gidariss/AttractioNet/README.md

     # switch on the AttractioNet branch
     git checkout AttractioNet
     ```
-  Then follow the Caffe installation instructions [here](http://caffe.berkeleyvision.org/installation.html). **Note** that you have to install Caffe with the cuDNN(-v5) library.
+  Then follow the Caffe and Matcaffe installation instructions [here](http://caffe.berkeleyvision.org/installation.html). **Note** that you have to install Caffe with the cuDNN(-v5) library.
 2. Clone the *AttractioNet* code in your local machine:
    ```Shell